-The town of Vigevano is situated to the west of Pavia in Lombardy between the Rivers Ticinor, Sesia and Po.
-The town is the most important town in the fertile Italian rice producing region called Lomellina (also called the Holland of Lombardy), an immense plain containing many paddy fields and crossed by numerous watercourses.
+Vigevano is the most important town in the fertile Italian rice producing region called Lomellina (also called the Holland of Lombardy), an immense plain containing many paddy fields and crossed by numerous watercourses.

-Although we suggest you start your visit in Vigevano, to fully appreciate the arts and architecture of the Lomellina region it is necessary to leave Vigevano and explore other towns nearby such as Lomello and Mortara.
+Although we suggest you start your visit in Vigevano itself, to fully appreciate the arts and architecture of the Lomellina region it is necessary to leave Vigevano and explore other towns nearby such as Lomello and Mortara.

-Your tourist route in Vigevano and the Lomellina should start from the majestic Piazza Ducale in Vigevano, with its arcades at ground level on both sides of the square as well as a 17th century cathedral, a famous Tower by Bramante, and also the Royal Palace of the Sforza.
+Your visit to Vigevano and the Lomellina should start from the majestic Piazza Ducale in the centre Vigevano, with its arcades at ground level on both sides of the square as well as a 17th century cathedral, a famous Tower by Bramante, and also the Royal Palace of the Sforza.
 Under the arcades of this attractive square you can find shops and cafes, while on the upper stories you can see attractive frescoes decorating the walls.

 Vigevano Cathedral, which dominates one end of the square, was built by Francesco II Sforza following a plan by Antonio da Lonate (1456 c.-1541 c.), a lengthy job that was only finished around 1612.
-Enter the Cathedral, paying attention to the scenes depicted in the doorway of the façade.
+As you enter the Cathedral pay attention to the scenes depicted in the doorway of the façade.

 Inside, the cathedral is best known for the Treasure, donated to the Cathedral by Francesco II Sforza in 1534.
 The treasury includes more than 100 precious objects, among which are various tapestries and precious manuscripts.

-Back outside on the palazzo you can also see the castle tower and the castello.
-The Palazzo delle Dame and the Loggias are decoratively painted and finished by Bramante whose art works are visible - although unfortunately many of the original paintings are now lost.
+Back outside on the Palazzo you can also see the castle tower (the Torre del Bramante) and the castello.
+The Palazzo delle Dame and the Loggias are decoratively painted and finished by Bramante whose art works are still visible although unfortunately many of the original paintings are now lost.

-Climb to the top of the tower for views down across Vigevano.
-Also to see in Vigevano there are some 17th and 18th century churches such as the Church of St. Bernard (1672) and Church of San Dionysius (1750).
+You can climb to the top of the tower for views down across Vigevano.
+Also to see in Vigevano there are some 17th and 18th century churches such as the Church of Saint Bernard (1672) and the Church of San Dionysius (1750).
 Among the palaces, the most notable are the Saporiti Palace (1828) and the Cagnoni Theatre (1873), in the neoclassic style.

 Next head to Lomello, the town which gave its name to the region.
-In Lomello there are some important historic and architectural artefacts such as the 7th century baptistry of San Giovanni ad Fontes, erected in Longobard times - the church has an octagonal structure, a beautiful dome and it is surrounded by rectangular and circular chapels of Romanesque style.
+In Lomello there are some important historic and architectural artefacts such as the 7th century baptistry of San Giovanni ad Fontes, erected in Longobard times.
+The building has an octagonal structure, a beautiful dome and is surrounded by rectangular and circular chapels in the Romanesque style.

-The same architectural style is seen in the 11th century Church of Santa Maria Maggiore, with its extraordinary rectangular bell tower in the sides of which four large Roman archs are visible.
+The same architectural style can be seen in the 11th century Church of Santa Maria Maggiore, with its extraordinary rectangular bell tower in the sides of which four large Roman archs are visible.